WELCOME

 A CASUAL STYLE W/ SOME TRADITIONAL ELEMENTS

-As two different churches working together we both bring our preferred styles to the shared gathering.
-One church is historically very traditional and the other church is super casual.
+People from different church traditions bring their meaningful and preferred styles to the shared gathering.
+Some come from a historically very traditional expression and others from very casual experiences.
 Like any blended family, we try to honor each person in the family by engaging in things that are meaningful to them.

 Overall, our style is much more casual than formal.
 But we have found beauty in some of the more formal liturgical elements and include some of them as well.